Green That Life

 Pick up plastic litter during Plastic Free July (or any month)

-Plastic Free July is a perfect time for you to think beyond your personal lifestyle habits and inspire others to make a change.
+Plastic Free July is a perfect time for you to think beyond your personal lifestyle habits and help inspire others to make a change with you.
 Consider starting a campaign to reduce single-use plastic in your neighborhood or even your town.
-Even if you’re confined indoors due to the pandemic, there are many ways to help the environment from your home.
+You don’t have to venture far to make a positive impact.

 In 2009, I spearheaded a reusable bag initiative in my town, which led to the first plastic bag law in our county.
 When I started, I wasn’t a legislator, an environmental expert, or an activist.
 I was just a person who was passionate about reducing plastic pollution in my coastal community.
 With a few other committed residents, we made a difference in our town.
 You can too!